HHS-Proclub/escape-of-the-triangle/README.md

 Contains all code for the "Escape of the Triangle" workshop.

+## TODO

+Make the server more crash-proof

+Add titles and flavor text for each level

+Add tips for each level

+Check for correct responsive sizing

+Test the workshop out to see if it meets time constraints

 ## Workshop Info

 See this [Google Doc](https://docs.google.com/document/d/13p5BoC7BIf2VXVYe0BNuxkO0PCirLQuqS0x1D6GOsP4/edit?usp=sharing) for more info.